aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 ![Athena](images/Athena.png "Athena")

 ---
-1. In thwe AWS Console, open the **S3** service.
+1. In the AWS Console, open the **S3** service.
 2. Copy the name of the S3 bucket that starts with **SnortStack-AthenaQueryResultsBucket**.
 Also copy the name of the bucket beginning with **SnortStack-snortalertdata**.
 You will need these later.
 3. In the AWS Console, open the **Athena** console.
 4. Click on the **Get Started** link.
 5. Click on the link to **set up a query result location in Amazon S3**.
 6. Select the **s3://*your athena query bucket here*/results/**.
-7. In the left had window, select the linke **Create Table - from S3 bucket data**.
+7. In the left had window, select the link **Create Table - from S3 bucket data**.
 8. In the **Databases > Add table** page, set the new **database** name to **SnortAlertData**.
 9. Set the table name to **snort_alerts**.
 10. Set the **Location of input data set** to the S3 bucket containing the snort alert data.
 Click on the **next** button.
 11. Set the **data format** radio button to **CSV** and click on the next button.
 12. Add the data columns for the snort csv data.
-Se;lect the b utton to **bulk add columns** and paste int he strign below:
+Select the b utton to **bulk add columns** and paste in the string below:
 ```
 timestamp string, sig_generator string, sig_id string, sig_rev string, msg string, proto string, src string, srcport string, dst string, dstport string, ethsrc string, ethdst string, ethlen string, tcpflags string, tcpseq string, tcpack string, tcplen string, tcpwindow string, ttl string, tos string, id string, dgmlen string, iplen string, icmptype string, icmpcode string, icmpid string, icmpseq string
 ```